Bielgomes/Fastipy/README.md

 ### ToDo

-- [X] Add template engine
-- [X] Add mail module
-- [ ] Add integration to test libraries
+- [ ] Add integration to test libraries.
-- [ ] Add an automatic way to send messages with different formats without calling a function like json()
+- [ ] Add an automatic way to send messages with different formats without calling a function like json().
-- [ ] Better file stream in reply send file function
+- [ ] Better file stream in reply send file function.
-- [ ] Better logs with factory pattern
+- [ ] Better logs with factory pattern.

 ### Added

 - [X] Added the possibility of printing middleware routes in the router's print tree.
-- [X] Added a customizable mail module
+- [X] Added a customizable mail module.
-- [X] Added jinja2 lib to render templates
+- [X] Added jinja2 lib to render templates.

 ### Changed